darteescar/SO/README.md

 É de notar que o `make clean` não remove os ficheiros de dados, apenas os executáveis e outros ficheiros gerados durante a compilação e, por isso, o 'server_storage' não é removido.

 # SO (Operating Systems) (English)
 Implementation of a Service for Indexing and Searching text documents stored locally on a computer.
 You can consult the [statement](Requisitos_SO.pdf) and the [report](Relatório_SO.pdf) of the project.
+Implemented within the scope of the Operating Systems course.

 ### Final Mark: 18.25 / 20 ⭐️